Local, state, and federal laws

 A tenant may bring an action against a lessor who violates the Act.
 A lessor who willfully fails or refuses to pay the interest due is liable for the entire security deposit, together with court costs and reasonable attorney's fees.

-Tenant remedy: Under the 2010 amendment to the RLTO, if a landlord pays a timely but deficient amount of interest, the tenant must take steps in accordance with Section 5-12-080(f)(2) before bringing an action in court.
+Tenant remedy: Under the 2010 amendment to the RLTO, if a landlord pays a timely but deficient amount of interest, the tenant must take steps by Section 5-12-080(f)(2) before bringing an action in court.
 Other than that, if the landlord or agent fails to comply with the interest requirements under Section 5-12-080, the tenant shall be awarded damages of two times the security deposit plus interest thereon in addition to court costs and reasonable attorney's fees.

 Notice to terminate